peteroupc/peteroupc.github.io/bernoulli.md

 &nbsp;&nbsp;&nbsp;&nbsp;1 &minus; (_c_\[0\] \* (1 &minus; _&lambda;_) + ... + _c_\[_i_\] * (1 &minus; _&lambda;_)<sup>_i_ + 1</sup> + ...),

-where _c_\[_i_\] >= 0 are the coefficients of the series and sum to 1.
+where _c_\[_i_\] &ge; 0 are the coefficients of the series and sum to 1.
 (According to Mendo, this implies that the series is differentiable &mdash; its graph has no "sharp corners" &mdash; and takes on a value that approaches 0 or 1 as _&lambda;_ approaches 0 or 1, respectively).
 The algorithm follows:

 1. Let _v_ be 1 and let _result_ be 1.
 2. Set _dsum_ to 0 and _i_ to 0.